artentica/dockerServer/README.md

 ## Summary

-This project has to main goal to provide a server Caddy with my configuration on my su  domains
+This project has to main goal to provide a server Caddy with my configuration on my su  domains.

 ## Installation